Anuradhagupta28/buncha-assignment/README.md

 # buncha-assignment

-In this assignment, I have implemented a login page with pre-defined credentials.
-When you click on the login button, it makes a request to the backend API, and upon successful login, it stores the authentication token in the local storage.
-With this token, it retrieves and displays chart data using Chart.js.
-If you click on the logout button, the token will be removed from local storage, and you will be redirected back to the login page.

 In this assignment, I have implemented product and cart pages with the ability to add and remove items.
 The UI follows a Figma design, and Redux manages data.
 A sidebar is included.
 It's a complex task that requires implementing actions, components, styling, and routing, with room for further refinements and features.